 With this content marketing platform, the options are broader.
 ContentStudio is great for curation, but it also can handle content creation.
 While less powerful than many comprehensive marketing suites, you can still do most of your content marketing tasks from this particular app.
 You can customize your publishing and discovery tasks, delivering the right content at the right time.
 It even has broad collaboration and client approval facilities.
 For this reason, it’s a great choice for agencies and companies that have large marketing departments.

 Content Planning & Writing

 Part of content planning is understanding what content to create.
 These platforms are equipped to help you do just that, with some helping you in the actual content writing process as well.
-Supports often include analytics that helps you see the strengths and weaknesses of your current marketing campaigns.
+Supports often include analytics that help you see the strengths and weaknesses of your current marketing campaigns.
 In addition, you can more easily identify opportunities to boost sales, brand awareness, engagement, or any combination of these goals.
 If the content marketing platform also helps you create content, this is an extra bonus.

 If you want to do influencer marketing, check out this content marketing platform.
 BuzzSumo has four basic functionalities.
 First, there’s standard content curation and discovery, which dishes up material for the next great social media post.
 Second, they have a “content research” functionality.
 This looks for new content in your industry but selects items you might not want to curate.
 If you’re doing influencer discovery, then the research function is great.

 However, BuzzSumo doesn’t stop there.
 They offer comprehensive analytics which let you see what works best, and where your strategy needs work.
 Finally, there’s a social monitoring capability that assists with engagement tracking and spotting problems before they get worse.
 All of this is wrapped up with easy integrations, so you can publish in-app.